Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference

-In summary, we performed systematic study of isospin impurities to the nuclear wave functions in $T$=1/2 mirror nuclei using MR-CDDFT that includes, apart of the Coulomb interaction, the class-III ISB interaction adjusted to reproduce the Nolen-Schiffer anomaly in MDEs.
+In this paper, we have performed a systematic study of isospin impurities to the nuclear wave functions in $T$=1/2 mirror nuclei using MR-CDDFT, which includes, apart from the Coulomb interaction, the class-III ISB interaction adjusted to reproduce the Nolen-Schiffer anomaly in MDEs.
 We have investigated the impurities using three variants of the model including different ISB forces, namely: ({\it i\/}) involving only the Coulomb force, ({\it ii\/}) involving the Coulomb and LO contact ISB forces, and ({\it iii\/}) involving the Coulomb and local ISB forces up to NLO.
-We have demonstrated, for the first time, that the class-III interaction very strongly increases isospin mixing, see Fig.~\ref{fig:alphaC}.
-Our results show that the NLO theory is convergent and brings much smaller increase of $\alpha_{\rm ISB}$ as compared to the LO theory.
+We have demonstrated, for the first time, that the class-III interaction very strongly increases the isospin mixing, see Fig.~\ref{fig:alphaC}.
+Our results show that the NLO theory is convergent and brings a much smaller increase of $\alpha_{\rm ISB}$ as compared to the LO theory.

-We have also demonstrated that the class-III ISB force has a profound impact on the isospin-symmetry-breaking corrections $\delta_{\rm ISB}^{\rm V}$ to the Fermi matrix elements of ground-state decays of $T$=1/2 mirror nuclei which constitute a theoretical input for the precision tests of the electroweak sector of the SM.
-In order to assess the effect quantitatively we performed systematic study of $\delta_{\rm ISB}^{\rm V}$ using MR-DFT with the three variants of the ISB force described above.
-As expected from the $\alpha_{\rm ISB}$ study, we observe strong systematic increase in $\delta_{\rm ISB}^{\rm V}$ after including the LO class-III force and further, albeit much smaller, increase within the NLO theory.
+Next, we have presented a profound impact of class-III force on the isospin-symmetry-breaking corrections $\delta_{\rm ISB}^{\rm V}$ to the Fermi matrix elements of ground-state decays of $T$=1/2 mirror nuclei, which constitute a theoretical input for the precision tests of the electroweak sector of the SM.
+In order to assess the effect quantitatively we have performed a systematic study of $\delta_{\rm ISB}^{\rm V}$ using MR-DFT with the three variants of the ISB force described above.
+As expected from the $\alpha_{\rm ISB}$ study, we have observed a strong systematic increase in $\delta_{\rm ISB}^{\rm V}$ after including the LO class-III force and a further, albeit much smaller, increase within the NLO theory.